Crucial Afghan mining laws up for review within a fortnight

 With oil hovering above $100 a barrel, revenues from crude alone could generate around half the country's gross domestic product of $20 billion in 2011.

-But security concerns have hampered several projects, including the $3 billion Ainak copper mine in eastern Logar province, operated by China Metallurgical Group CNMET.UL.
+But security concerns have hampered several projects, including the $3 billion Ainak copper mine in eastern Logar province, operated by China Metallurgical Group.

 And governance watchdog Integrity Watch Afghanistan said in a recent interview that mining activities have already hit water supply in some regions and sharpened tribal rivalries.